shakaflee/learn-github/README.md

 - `commit` is like a snapshot of our repo.
 - These commits are snapshots of our entire repository at specific times.

-4. add the url fo the remote repo where my local repo will be pushed to.
+4. add the url of the remote repo where my local repo will be pushed to.
 ```
 git remote add origin https://github.com/shakaflee/learn-github.git
 # Sets the new remote